wonsunahn/CS1632_PittEdu/README.md

 than readability.
 You will find this unofficial tutorial using examples more
 digestible: https://www.w3schools.com/xml/xpath_intro.asp.

 ## Submission

-Please do a **group submission** for the extra credit.
-Work together on one of the individual repositories that you submitted for Exercise 3.
-Feel free to add your partner as collaborator to the repository.
+Please do an extra submission for the extra credit.
 When you are done, submit at the **Exercise 3 Extra Credit** link.
 You should get a full score on the autograder and have used "store xpath count" to get credit.
 Make sure the files "PittEdu.side" and "PittEduTest.java" are in your submission.